extrange/personal-blog/docs/blog/posts/2022-02-27-my-computing-philosophy.md

 # My Computing Philosophy

-My computing setup is designed to maximize productivity, by following the following principles:
+My computing setup is designed to maximize the state of flow, by reducing distractions and other associated cognitive overheads.

--   Ergonomicity
--   Remote, secure personal data access
--   Stable open-source environment

 <!-- more -->